tanboonjoon/main/src/test/data/ManualTesting/TestScript.md

 > * alternate year
 > * biyearly <br>

-Description : Tester should be able to recur a deadline and event mutiple times with just one command Precondition : TC002, TC003, TC004 haven been completed Assumption : Tester are already familiar with add, find command format
+Precondition : TC002, TC003, TC004 haven been completed
+Assumption : Tester are already familiar with add, find command format